MoiraCorp/Company-Default-Prediction-DLMM-Internal-Rating-Model-in-R/steps/step10/naencode/README.md

-## Replacement of NA encoded outliers by interpolation
+## Replacement of NA encoded outliers by multidimensional interpolation

 In the previous section (step9), we have detected “extreme outliers” and encoded them as NA (not Available)<br>
 However, most AI methods require the processing FULL datatables.<br>